 Path Forward: Continue facility recapitalization and eliminate deferred maintenance of the major safety and process systems that enable safe and secure operations at TA-55.
-NNSA and LANL will partner to prioritize and accelerate the infrastructure investments to increase facility availability.
 LANL is transitioning the TA-55 PF-4 facility maintenance model to rely less on corrective maintenance by increasing the scheduled preventative maintenance, which will be performed off-shift to reduce disruption to programmatic activity during the day shift.